Free shipping on domestic orders over £40

-Child’s Pose, originally known as Balasana.
-The word Balasana originates from the Sanskrit word ‘Bala’ meaning child and ‘Asana’ meaning pose.
-Child’s pose is a relaxing pose and is practiced by yogis of all levels.
-Many yogis including the staff at surrender to happiness look forward to this pose during their practice.
-As it can be used in between more difficult asanas and sequences.
+Child’s pose was initially known as balasana.
+Balasana originates from the Sanskrit word ‘Bala’, meaning child and ‘Asana’, meaning pose.
+Child’s pose is relaxing and practised by yogis of all levels.
+Many yogis, look forward to this pose, which can be used between more challenging asanas and sequences.

-This pose also benefits the mind, body, and soul in many different ways.
-When sitting in child’s pose the abdominal muscles relax on the thighs and become slightly compressed.
-Which elongates the lower back and stretches the muscles in the hips, thighs, and ankles.
-As many of us hold a lot of weight in our lower bodies on a daily basis this can be very therapeutic.
+It also benefits the mind, body, and soul in many ways.
+When sitting in child’s pose, the abdominal muscles relax on the thighs and become slightly compressed, which elongates the lower back and stretches the muscles in the hips, thighs, and ankles.
+As many of us hold much weight in our lower bodies daily, this can be therapeutic.

 Child’s pose can help relax and soothe the mind.
-When sitting in this pose you are resting your third eye chakra (the point in between your eyebrows) on the floor.
-This has an instant calming effect and releases stress and tension.
-To begin practicing child’s pose clear a space for your yoga mat and get comfy, before following these steps:
+When sitting in this pose, you rest your third eye chakra (the point between your eyebrows) on the floor; this has an instant calming effect and releases stress and tension.
+To begin practising child’s pose, clear a space for your yoga mat and get comfortable before following these steps:

 Child’s pose will relax your body and stretch the ligaments and joints to stop stiffness.
 It can also help digestion and mindfulness.

-So next time your back is feeling stiff after sitting at a desk all day, or you’ve spent all day standing at work.
-Or even if you just feel like you need a deep relaxing stretch try sitting in child’s pose for a few minutes.
+Next time your back feels stiff after sitting at a desk all day or you’ve spent all day standing at work.
+Or, even if you need a deep relaxing stretch, try sitting in child’s pose for a few minutes.

-For more wellness tips and information check out the health and wellness section of our blog.
-Also for more lifestyle tips take a look at the lifestyle section.
+For more wellness tips and information, check out the wellbeing section of our blog.
 And remember to tag us at @surrender_to_happiness on Instagram if you try this pose.
-Finally for information on the warrior poses click here.
+Finally, for information on the warrior poses, click here.